IgnisDa/ryot/README.md

 Ryot (**R**oll **Y**our **O**wn **T**racker), pronounced "riot", aims to be the
 only self hosted tracker you will ever need!

+## 💻 Demo

+You can use the demo instance hosted on [Fly](https://ryot.fly.dev).
+Login and register with the username `demo` and password `demo-password`.
+Please note that the data in this instance can be deleted randomly.

 ## 📝 ELI5

 Imagine you have a special notebook where you can write down all the media you